 Only some settings are designed to be read from the keystore.
 However, the keystore has no validation to block unsupported settings.
-Adding unsupported settings to the keystore will cause Elasticsearch Additional unsupported settings being added to the keystore will cause Elasticsearch to fail to start.
-See documentation for each setting to see if it is supported as part of the keystore.
+Adding unsupported settings to the keystore causes Elasticsearch to fail to start.
+To see whether a setting is supported in the keystore, look for a "Secure" qualifier the setting reference.

 All the modifications to the keystore take affect only after restarting Elasticsearch.